SPOA for Housing

 MICA Housing - MICA – are Group Home and Treatment Apartment Programs capable of providing specialized staffing and services for consumers who are diagnosed with an addictions disorder as well as a psychiatric disability.
 MICA Group Homes are operated by Transitional Services, Inc. and the Waterfront Residence (BPC).
 Transitional Services, Inc. also operates a 10 bed supervised apartment program for MICA.
 Single bedrooms are available.

 Young Adult Housing - YAH is a group home and supported housing program providing specialized services for individuals 18 to 21 years of age who are transitioning from Residential Treatment Facilities or congregate living environments for adolescents.
 Services are similar to other group settings.
 There is staffing capacity to provide more intensive services for individuals participating in the supported housing component of the program.
 YAH services are provided by Transitional Services, Inc.

-Residential Care Centers for Adults - RCCA offers congregate care support facilities for transitional and extended stays for up to 101 residents.
+Residential Care Centers for Adults - RCCA offers congregate care support transitional facilities .
 While it is anticipated that, over time, residents will move to more independent housing, there is no set time for completing the program.
 RCCA's are designed to work with individuals who need more focused ADL skills training and other rehabilitative services.
 Staff is on site 24/7, and nursing staff is available 5 days a week.
 The RCCA is operated by BPC.